aschamarthi/Wave-Multiphase/README.md

 Before you begin using the code, please read the preprint titled “Wave-Appropriate Reconstruction of Compressible Multiphase and Multicomponent Flows: Fully Conservative and Semi-Conservative Eigenstructures” (2026), available on arXiv:2604.20036.

-If you have reached this point, I recommend reading the following papers published in the Journal of Computational Physics:
+If you have reached this point, please read the following papers published in the Journal of Computational Physics:

-- Karni (1994)
-- Abgrall (1996)
+- Karni (1994), Abgrall (1996)
-- Abgrall and Karni (2001)
+- Abgrall and Karni (2001) ----> Double flux paper
-- Johnsen and Colonius (2003)
+- Johnsen and Colonius (2003), Johnsen (2011) ---> Explains even single species requires characteristic variables if conservative variables are reconstructed.
-- Johnsen (2011)
-- Hoffmann, Chamarthi and Frankel (2024)
+- Hoffmann, Chamarthi and Frankel (2024), Chamarthi (2025)

-- Chamarthi (2025)
+If you intend to use primitive variables, you cannot employ the central scheme for shear waves.
+If it had been compatible with primitive variables, I wouldn’t have invested time, written these codes, and wrote these papers.

 ## Code